 5. Staging Tool Upgrades Needed?

 Note that you may have to upgrade your Staging Tool to generate new configuration files or barcodes for Android 14.
-This will be dependent upon the devices you are using and the manufacturer’s handling of 14.
+This will be dependent upon the Android device you are using and the manufacturer’s handling of 14.
 CSSI can help.

-There are changes with each Android OS version release, sometimes significant changes which can impact your applications.
-Many of the changes are driven by security concerns and keeping your data and applications safe.
+There are changes with each Android operating system version release, sometimes significant changes which can impact your applications.
+Many of the changes are driven by new feature offerings, but also by security concerns and keeping your data and applications safe.
 It is essential you keep your devices as close as possible to the most current release of the latest annual Android OS version.

-Staying at the same version too long only makes it harder to eventually get current or upgrade to new devices, and while you can delay, you may eventually run out of runway when purchasing new devices.
-Some of the newer enterprise handhelds and tablets do not have the ability to downgrade below Android 11.
+Staying at the same Android version too long only makes it harder to eventually get current or upgrade from an older device to a new model, and while you can delay, you may eventually run out of runway when purchasing new devices.
+Some of the newer enterprise handhelds and tablets do not have the ability to downgrade below Android 11 .
 You will need to keep this in mind when you are ready to do a device refresh, as you won’t be able to purchase and deploy new devices if you can’t run your applications in 14.

-Ready To Discuss Your Plan for Android 14?
+Ready To Discuss Your Plan for the Android 14 Update?

-If you would like help or support with upgrading to Android 14, please contact CSSI for assistance.
-We can provide a range of services, from overall review of your environment and helping you craft a plan, to running the entire upgrade process for you.
+If you would like help or support with upgrading to Android 14, please contact CSSI for assistance .
+We can provide a range of services, from overall review of your environment and helping you craft a plan, to running the entire software update process for you.